weecology/lab-manual/UF-Policies:-PCARDS.md

 4) I have my thing, now what?

 > You have three, yes 3, days to submit your receipts to WEC.
 You need to fill out the PCard Invoice [form](http://www.wec.ufl.edu/resources/fiscal/Purchasing%20Invoice%20Record%20Form.pdf)
-> You can either take a picture of the receipt and email it with the invoice or hand everything in on paper to Fiona(?).
+> You can either take a picture of the receipt and email it with the invoice or hand everything in on paper to Jen Miller.
 If you are traveling, I would recommend taking a picture as soon as you get the receipt in your hand.
 You don't want to lose receipts.
 Trust me.
+> If you are traveling, make sure you fill in the TAR # for your trip on the Pcard invoice.
+This can be found in myUFL -> Main Menu -> My Self Service -> Travel and Expense -> Travel Authorizations -> View.

 Did you lose your receipt?
 Sigh.
 Proceed to step 5.